 Ohio City Incorporated partners with the Cuyahoga County Prosecutors office to engage in court watch.
 Court Watch is a method of community organizing that advocates for justice and to keep violent criminals off the street.
 When severe crimes are committed, Ohio City Incorporated will follow the court case and recruit community members to advocate for certain outcomes during court sentencing.

 Ohio City Incorporated believes that strong communication is at the core of community safety.
 OCI uses multiple methods to communicate with the neighborhood regarding safety.

 Monthly E-Newsletters: Chad Biggers, our Community Safety Organizer, has started monthly e-newsletters that contain updates regarding community safety issues, helpful links, and safety tips for everyone in the neighborhood.
 Sign up for the newsletter here.

-Quarterly Community Safety Meetings: OCI, in partnership with the Ward 3 Councilman’s office, are conducting quarterly community safety meetings to help keep the community informed, as well as to hear what the community’s safety concerns are.
-The dates for 2018 meetings are: May 15th, August 21st, and October 16th.
-All Quarterly Community Safety Meetings will be start at 6, and be held at Forest City Brewery 2135 Columbus Road.
+Quarterly Community Safety Meetings: OCI, in partnership with the Ward 3 Councilman’s office, are conducting quarterly community meetings to help keep the community informed, as well as to hear what the community’s safety concerns are.
+The next meeting will be held on October 23rd at Forest City Brewery at 6 pm.